ArisHorvat/MPP-Exam/README.md

    - Frontend: React will automatically suggest an alternative port

 2. **Connection refused**
-   - Ensure both servers are running
+   - Ensure both servers are running (for local development)
    - Check that backend is on port 5000 and frontend on port 3000
    - Verify CORS settings in `backend/server.js`
+   - For production, check Railway deployment status

 3. **Data not persisting**
    - Check that `backend/data/` directory exists and is writable
    - Verify file permissions on `candidates.json`

 4. **Socket.IO connection issues**
-   - Ensure backend is running before frontend
+   - Ensure backend is running before frontend (for local development)
    - Check browser console for connection errors
    - Verify Socket.IO client version compatibility
+   - For production, check Railway logs

 ### Development Tips